top of page

 This module explores disability aesthetics in dance and provides suggestions for integrating disability art into the anti-ableist dance classroom.
 We deeply explore the work of dancer Alice Sheppard in addition to discussing several other disabled dancers and choreographers whose work can enrich instruction.
 The module also provides participants with specific instructional strategies for supporting students with disabilities in dance education.

-• Featured Artist Interview: Alice Sheppard
+• Featured artist video interview: Alice Sheppard

-• Featured Educator Interview: Elizabeth Staal
+• Featured educator video interview: Elizabeth Staal

 Module 13: Music: Exemplars and Strategies